 - Increasing the rate of urbanization and per capita Income will certainly boost the growth of chain market restaurants.

-- The major concern underlying is burger king sells only the premium burgers, and the roadside shop sells the same at a cheaper price.
-Of course, the quality is a question mark?
+- The major concern is Burger King sells only premium burgers, and the roadside shop sells the same at a cheaper price.
+Of course, the quality is a question mark.
 We people will prefer to taste over quality and health when it comes to food.

 - Many shops have closed with huge money burnt due to the lockdown.

-- Heavy competition, which has a huge impact more than opportunities the industry has.
+- Heavy competition, has a huge impact more than the opportunities the industry has.

 - A cheaper price with affordable cost is an easy win game for the industry.